-13 Let us note that correspondence table provided in the Appendix depicts the main associations, since we were linking SITC goods at five- or four-digits level.
-In this table it may seem that several SITC goods fall into more than one NACE categories, but this is due solely to the fact that goods with the same SITC two-digits representation fall into different NACE industries when considered at a more disaggregated level.
+12 Let us note that correspondence provided in the Appendix depicts the main associations, since we were linking SITC goods at five or four digits level.
+In the table presented in the Appendix, it may seem that several SITC goods fall into more than one NACE categories, but this is due solely to the fact that goods with the same SITC two-digits representation fall into different NACE industries when considered at a more disaggregated level.